Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ---------------

 ``optimize_tsspredator`` can adapt the parameter set of `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
+For running it, only manual checking around 200kb is required (using gff format).
-User just need to manual check around 200kb for generation of benchmarking set We suggest the manual detected TSSs should more than 50.
-If there are less than 50 TSSs within 200kb, please continue checking until getting at least 50 TSSs.
+We suggest the manual detected TSSs should more than 50.
+If there are less than 50 TSSs within 200kb, please continue checking until 50 TSSs detected.
 Then ``optimize_tsspredator`` can scan whole genome based on the principle of manual detection to get the optimized parameters.

 - Pre-required tools and files